relia1/pdga_api/README.md

 ## Code of Conduct

-Everyone interacting in the PdgaApi project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/pdga_api/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the PdgaApi project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/relia1/pdga_api/blob/master/CODE_OF_CONDUCT.md).

+## Todos

+1. Mock the tests!
+2. Figure out something better for the ENV vars
+3. Add response error handling from the API
+4. Refactor duplicated code in client.rb